 It'd be revealed McCoy's a lapsed Christian whose father was a minister.

-The season finale would have McCoy finding a cure for his xenopolycythemia.
+The season finale would have McCoy finding a cure for his xenopolycythemia and Chekov leaving the Enterprise.

 SEASON 5